 The Practice Profile has multiple uses.
 Because it provides the educator with concrete examples of implementation, it is a key component of training and coaching on each specific DCI Practice.
 The Practice Profile can also be used for self-monitoring implementation because it serves as a reminder as to the implementation criteria.
 Practice Profiles can also be used for providing feedback after observation of the practice.
 Building- and district-level leaders can incorporate the use of Practice Profiles into educator evaluation processes.
-In addition, the Practice Profiles can be used when peer coaching.
+In addition, the Practice Profiles can be used during the peer coaching process.